jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 review
 ========================================================

 The challenge was to create a function that calculates the difference between 2 given timestamps.
-To make it happen I ran the following tests
+I ran the following tests to help me create it

 * `test_string_attributes_and_methods`_
 * `test_string_splitting`_ where I